markstringer-dti/markstringer-dti.github.io/dti.md

 data and being used by real users, then you're starting to make this project look possible.

+Do you know what?
+I think we might be nearly at the end of part one of this book.
+Now might be time for a re-cap.

+We started out by making it clear that this book is intended to help project managers.
+Not all project managers.
+The focus is project managers who are helping teams build projects that involve software development.

+We admitted the challenging fact that lots of projects either start out looking impossible or, because of various twists, turns and unexpected events, end up looking impossible.
+But then we tried to cheer ourselves us with a quote from the software pioneer Alan Kay -- "Point of view is worth 90 IQ points."
+I'm making no claims for the wholesomeness of IQ points, but this is difference between being of average intelligence and being a genius.
+This gave us just a tiny glimmer of hope.
+What if we could look at the projects that we're trying to manage in a different way?
+Or maybe *several different ways*.
+Maybe we can make some of these seemingly impossible projects that we're working on seem possible?

+And so on to our first point of view.
+The pirate ship.
+Or rather the point of view of an ordinary ship that's being approached by a pirate ship.
+What should the crew do when they see a pirate ship on the horizon?
+Well, they should admit that there's a pirate ship.
+What should the captain and his officers do?
+They should thank the crew and try to all work together to figure out how to deal with the approaching catastrophe.
+What shouldn't the crew do?
+They shouldn't scrub the decks and pretend that the pirate ship isn't there?
+What shouldn't the captain do?
+They should never, ever tell the crew off for pointing out pirate ships.
+Even if some of these "ships" turn out to be mirages.
+Because if they do, all they'll get from that moment on from the crew is head down deck scrubbing.
+Right up to the point where the captain is either forced to walk the plan or go down with their ship.

+Where do ideas come from?
+Nobody's really sure.
+They're like springs that suddenly gush out of the ground as if apparently from nowhere.
+Of course, we know that there must be a source be we're not sure we'll ever no where it is.
+Where do successful products come from?
+Successful products come from a value stream.

 CHAPTER_ESCAPE_END

 ## Chapter CAR - Driving a Car or The Empirical Process